phillipm-developer/PhillipMiguelMarkovic_T1A3/README.md

 * plot_equation.py
 * input.json

 These files are available in PhillipMiguelMarkovic_T1A3.zip.
-Create or choose a designated folder for the app, then extract these files from the archive.
+Create or choose a designated folder for the app, then extract these files from the archive into the folder.

 ## Dependencies

 These files require Python 3.10 or higher, and the python modules pytest and matplotlib.
 Run the evaluate app from your Linux or WSL (Windows Subsystem for Linux) terminal in the following manner.
 Move into your nominated directory and run the following:

-./evaluate.sh
+<span style="color:turquoise">./evaluate.sh</span>

 As part of the initial setup it checks for these dependencies and will display an error to the console advising the user which dependencies are not available.
 If all 3 are installed the evaluate app will start up in interactive mode.